vieapps/.github/profile/README.md

 ### What is this?

-A unified runtime that replaces your service mesh, API gateway, RPC framework, and most your YAML files.
+A unified runtime that replaces your service mesh, API gateway, RPC framework, and most your YAML addiction.

 Core ideas: